what is maegeri?

 Kai means to join and refers to the accumulation of Shin Gi Tai.
 It is moment that the bow and arrow are at maximum tension.
 Kai, which translates to meet or join, in this case points to the becoming one of the body and mind and the bow and arrow.

-Just before you kick, your heel should be as close to your buttocks as possible.
+Just before you execute Maegeri, your heel should be as close to your buttocks as possible.

-This is the moment of releasing the arrow, when the arrow is fired by the build tension (energy), while your posture stays correct and you maintain Zanshin.
+This is the moment of releasing the arrow: Fire the arrow using the built tension (energy), while your posture stays correct and you maintain Zanshin.

 The moment that you kick.